CosmWasm/docs-deprecated/cw-tokens/cw20-escrow.md

 ## Token types {#token-types}

 This contract is meant not just to be functional, but also to work as a simple example of an cw20 "Receiver".
-And demonstrate how the same calls can be fed native tokens (via typical `HandleMsg` route), or cw20 tokens (via `Receiver` interface).
+And demonstrate how the same calls can be fed native tokens (via typical `ExecuteMsg` route), or cw20 tokens (via `Receiver` interface).

 Both `create` and `top_up` can be called directly (with a payload of native tokens), or from a cw20 contract using